robocasa/robocasa-web/_pages/study.md

 <br><br>
 - **(C5) Sensitivity to Agent Design Decisions.** Performance can be very sensitive to important agent design decisions, like the observation space and hyperparameters used for learning.

-Next, we summarize the tasks (5 simulation and 3 real), datasets (3 different variants), algorithms (6 offline methods, including 3 imitation and 3 batch reinforcement), and observations spaces (2 main variants) that we explored in our study.
+Next, we summarize the tasks (5 simulation and 3 real), datasets (3 different variants), algorithms (6 offline methods, including 3 imitation and 3 batch reinforcement), and observation spaces (2 main variants) that we explored in our study.

 ## Study Design: Tasks